springernature/vpat/nature.md

 <br><br>
 Icons may be displayed to control functionality, but adjacent visible text labels or WAI-ARIA labels are also provided to ensure that relationships are available to Assistive Technologies.
 <br><br>
-Some complex images supplied by submission authors may rely on sensory characteristics to be understood.
+Some complex images supplied by authors who publish with us may rely on sensory characteristics to be understood.
 Examples may include images of charts, graphs, or maps.
 Generally, these images are used to supplement text content.
 </td>
 </tr>
 <tr id="use-of-color" valign="top">